ramon54321/mango/README.md

 Glassfish Server Application

 - Install Glassfish server.
-   - Download and extract to folder.
+   - Download and extract to a folder.
+Preferably in ~home
    - CD to install folder (glassfish4) and execute $ ./glassfish/bin/asadmin start-domain domain1
-   - This will start the websever on the localhost.
+   - This will start the websever on localhost:8080
    - Access the admin panel by going to localhost:4848

 - Download the repo.
-   - Clone this repo into a new folder (THE FOLDER MUST BE IN THE glassfish4/glassfish/ directory).
+   - Clone this repo into a new folder **(THE FOLDER MUST BE IN THE glassfish4/glassfish/ directory)**.
 EG. glassfish4/glassfish/myapp/

 - Add Jar libraries to Glassfish.
    - Building will not work if the required Jars are not in the glassfish4/glassfish/lib folder.